aleksdimovski/aleksdimovski.github.io/files/game/ReadMeCTLAutomatic.txt

 Note that we pass 2 arguments to the main program:
 - the first is the property we verify: use 0 for \phi_0 and 1 for \phi_1, and
 - the second is the number of available feautres (e.g. n = 2, 7, 10, 14)
-The 3rd argument is optional: "gen" to run "Gen-Verify" procedure
+The 3rd argument is optional: use "gen" to run "Gen-Verify" procedure

-- Alternative way to test Verify approach is to download and unzip verify_sources.zip, then run it:
+- Alternative way to test Verify and Gen-Verify approaches is to download and unzip verify_sources.zip, then run it:
 >> javac *.java
 >> java App 0 7
 >> java App 1 7